mpruna/Wifi_analysis_using_Elk_Stack/README.md

 }
 ```

-At the moment there are 5075 records and let's check how an individual record looks like:
+Check how an individual record looks like.
+We could look at the first record by specifying `size=1` parameter in our query.

 ```
 curl -XGET '127.0.0.1:9200/wardrive/wifi/_search?size=1&pretty'
 {